-The Gardens were re-discovered in 1983 by West Midlands County Council planning inspectors.
+The formal Gardens were ‘re-discovered’ in 1983 by West Midlands County Council planning inspectors.
 As soon as their importance was realised it was decided that restoration was essential and work started to clear the undergrowth and repair the vandal damage to the infrastructure.

 A Trust was formed in 1985 by the West Midlands County Council, Solihull Metropolitan Borough Council, Birmingham City Council, Castle Bromwich Parish Council, Castle Bromwich Parochial Church Council, Bovis Homes Ltd, The National Trust and Lord Bradford.
 For many years these were the only members of the Trust.
 These members appointed Trustees who in turn co-opted other Trustees for the skills the Trust needed.